Updated: Apr 18, 2022

 Type San Juan International Airport into your GPS

-Once the two hour tour ends, you’ll head back to San Juan.
+Once the two hour tour ends, you’ll head back to San Juan to begin the end of your three day Puerto Rico road trip.
 This may mean you get an Airbnb for another night or if you are lucky, have an evening flight like I did!
 I had a 10:30 pm flight so the 6:30 tour left me with just enough time.

 If you know me, you know how I tend to cut it close.
 Don’t recommend this if you get anxious about making a flight!
 It may be better to try to stay one more night instead.
 This extra night would honestly not be a stress though because you’ve spent so little money on this trip!
 I had work though and needed to be back.